garyhai/bing_wallpapers/README.md

   -p --picturedir <picture dir>  The full path to the picture download dir.
                                  Will be created if it does not exist.
                                  [default: $HOME/Pictures/bing-wallpapers/]
+  -s --size                      Preferred size of the photo to download
+                                 [default:1920x1200].
+If it does not existed,
+                                 try to download the different sizes by the
+                                 order: [1920x1200, 1920x1080, 1366x768]
+  -d --day                       Day of the bing photo count from today.
+                                 [-1, tomorrow; 0, today; 1, yesterday]

   -h --help                      Show this screen.
   --version                      Show version.
 ```